Skip to Content

 Daiwa Exceler LT Spinning Reel Review

-In this Daiwa Exceler LT Spinning Reel review we found that this lightweight carbon constructed reel brings a lot to the table.
-You have a reel that is both tough and durable while remaining precise and smooth in performance and at the same time being extremely lightweight.
+In this Daiwa Exceler LT Spinning Reel review, we found that this lightweight carbon-constructed reel brings much to the table.
+You have a tough and durable reel that remains precise and smooth in performance and extremely lightweight.

 This reel has an air rotor and bail with a machined aluminum handle.
-It’s all complemented with a buttery smooth and long-lasting gear system.
-The Daiwa Exceler is something of an “every-mans” or womans reel.
-You get everything you want at an affordable price that fits every anglers budget.
+It’s all complemented with a buttery, smooth, long-lasting gear system.
+The Daiwa Exceler is an “every man’s” or woman’s reel.
+You get everything you want at an affordable price that fits every angler’s budget.

-The minimalist engineering results in a smaller and more lightweight reel that is stronger than the competition due to carbon light composite material.
-The body of the Exceler is compact with an upgraded Digigear drive offering the perfect combination of functionality and toughness.
+The minimalist engineering results in a smaller, more lightweight reel that is stronger than the competition due to the carbon light composite material.
+The body of the Exceler is compact, with an upgraded Digigear drive offering the perfect combination of functionality and toughness.

-The reel provides a much more efficient strength-to-weight ratio than some other reels which allows you to handle this one all day long without getting fatigued.
+The reel provides a much more efficient strength-to-weight ratio than some other reels, allowing you to handle this one all day without fatigue.

 The Bottom Line

-• This is a great freshwater spinning reel for well under $100
+• This is an excellent freshwater spinning reel for well under $100

-• High quality reel that is easy to maintain
+• A high-quality reel that is easy to maintain

 • Very durable and light carbon light housing